 - 1 tablespoon peppercorn medley

 - 2 cups gluten-free, low-sodium vegetarian no-chicken broth (can sub low sodium vegetable broth)

 - Optional: crushed red pepper flakes (for garnish)

 - Cook spaghetti according to package directions until al dente.

-- While the pasta is cooking, heat the chicken broth in a sauce pan until hot.
+- While the pasta is cooking, heat the broth in a sauce pan until hot.

-- Also while the pasta is cooking, toast the peppercorns in a skillet for 3-5 minutes over medium-high heat, stirring occasionally.
+- Also while the pasta is cooking, toast the peppercorns in a deep sauté pan for 3-5 minutes over medium-high heat, stirring occasionally.
 Set aside to cool.
 Once cooled, grind peppercorns with mortar and pestle.

-- When the pasta is done, add butter, 1 ½ cups of broth and the ground pepper to the skillet and bring to a simmer.
+- When the pasta is done, add butter, 1 ½ cups of broth and the ground pepper to the sauté pan and bring to a simmer.

 - Add the pasta to the simmering mixture and toss with tongs to coat.

 - Add the cheese little by little while constantly tossing pasta until melted.